 You Could Save up to 25%* on Car Insurance!

 Whew, that was a lot of ways to lower car insurance!
 Did you know there are even more ways you can save?
 Click here to learn about all of Direct Auto’s driver discounts and see which ones you may qualify for!
-Then, call 1-877-DIRECT ( 1-877-463-4732 ), click online, or come into one of 450 stores in your neighborhood to speak with a friendly insurance agent and get a personalized quote.
+Then, call 1-877-DIRECT ( 1-877-463-4732 ), click online, or come into one of over 500 stores in your neighborhood to speak with a friendly insurance agent and get a personalized quote.
 Just ask us how to lower your car insurance costs!
 We’ll help you have peace of mind with the cheapest car insurance possible!
 Keep driving.

 Read more about ways to lower car insurance…